Lord-shiv/PongGame/README.md

-# PongGame
+# PongGame Using Kivy
-python GUI (kivy framework for open source)
+Kivy (Open source framework for Python GUI)